The Wild Swans (band): Second revival: The Wild Swans, Mark III (2009–2011)

+English Electric Lightning single (2009)

 The "Mark III" version of the Wild Swans released the group's first single in over 20 years in May 2009, a limited edition 10" vinyl single on the Occultation label entitled "English Electric Lightning", with Henry Priestman guesting on keyboards.
 The single featured at number four on Mojo magazine's 'Playlist' in April 2009, and received favourable reviews in a number of publications.
 The Wild Swans follow-up single "Liquid Mercury" was released on Occultation on 30 November 2009, and was placed at number 5 in the Mojo Vinyl Countdown.

 On 23 and 24 July 2009, the Wild Swans performed live for the first time since their 1990 demise.
 The sell out gigs were performed to an audience of 200 each night at Liverpool's Static gallery.
 Henry Priestman guested on keyboards, and guitarist Will Sergeant (Echo and the Bunnymen) joined the band for the encores and was DJ each night.
 The Wild Swans played a third gig at Static Gallery, Liverpool on 11 December 2009, having officially expanded to a sextet with the addition of newest band member Richard Turvey on keyboards.

+The Wild Swans Live at Static Gallery 2009

 On 6 February 2010, the Wild Swans released a five-track live download (The Wild Swans Live at Static Gallery 2009) featuring the tracks "Archangels", "The Revolutionary Spirit", "Tangerine Temple", "Melting Blue Delicious" and "Bringing Home the Ashes".
 The release was briefly available online to help fund recording costs and was withdrawn from sale in March 2010.
 The latter three tracks feature guest guitarist Will Sergeant and marked the first recording of Sergeant and Les Pattinson playing together since 1997.